solid/authorization-panel/proposals/ReplaceTrustedAppsWithTags.md

 DRAFT PROPOSAL
 ==============

-Scope Tags in WAC for User Control of App Privilege
+Scope Tags in WAC for User Change of App Privilege
 ===================================================
-This memo proposes to replace the "trusted apps" mechanism, and to augment the `acl:origin` mechanism in [Web Access Control (WAC)][WAC], in order to enable resource owners and users to control the access privileges that their various apps have to different classes of resources, by introducing the notions of
+This memo proposes to replace the "trusted apps" mechanism, and to augment the `acl:origin` mechanism in [Web Access Change (WAC)][WAC], in order to enable resource owners and users to change the access privileges that their various apps have to different classes of resources, by introducing the notions of